krzychb/OnlineHumidifier/A2-openHAB/readme.md

 	{
 		Text item=Humidity
 		Setpoint item=HumiditySetPoint minValue=20 maxValue=80 step=1
-		Switch item=Humidifer
+		Switch item=Humidifier
 		Switch item=AutoMode
 	}
 }
 ```

 You should quickly recognize the label “Home” which is the name of the screen displayed at the top.
 Then you will see a frame labelled “Humidifier”, that groups the four items we have defined previously and saved in [default.items](openhab/defalt.items) file.
-Items *Humidity*, *Humidifer* and *AutoMode* are rendered using formatting defined in [default.itmes](openhab/default.itmes). ``` HumiditySetPoint``` is slightly modified by the sitemap.
+Items *Humidity*, *Humidifier* and *AutoMode* are rendered using formatting defined in [default.itmes](openhab/default.itmes). ``` HumiditySetPoint``` is slightly modified by the sitemap.
 First, it is rendered as *Setpoint*, that means on the screen you will see additional signs - either +/- or ^/v to allow value adjustment.
 Second, the sitemap provides limits within which the value may be changed (in that case from 20 to 80), and the change step value (here the step is 1, and you can enter other values).

 Save this file in your *openhab/configurations/sitemaps* directory using name *default.sitemap* and you are done.